What is a Bleeding Disorder?

 Hepatitis viruses were often transmitted in blood products used by persons with hemophilia.
 These hepatitis viruses caused problems from mild chronic infections to liver failure.

 The contamination of the nation’s blood supply with HIV (Human Immunodeficiency Virus) that causes AIDS (Acquired Immune Deficiency Syndrome) in the early 1980’s was devastating to the hemophilia community.
 Since the mid 1980’s new screening and processing procedures have significantly decreased the threat to our nation’s blood supply.

 Medic Alert ID

 Gateway Hemophilia Association assists with MedicAlert Memberships and IDs for patients with hemophilia and vWD.

 A Medical Alert ID is essential for people with bleeding disorders.
 Wearing a Medical ID ensures emergency responders and hospital staff have up-to-date medical information the moment they need it to make informed decisions about treatment and care.

-To apply for a Medic Alert ID due to financial hardship complete the Order Form.
+To apply for a Medic Alert ID due to financial hardship complete the Medic Alert Application.